 4. Don’t Be Afraid to Mulligan!

 Beginners are often afraid to mulligan.
 That’s understandable – starting with one less card is never fun.
-Thankfully, the latest version “London mulligan” is quite user-friendly.
+Thankfully, the latest version, the so-called “London mulligan” is quite user-friendly.
 You get to decide which one of the seven cards you’ll put back.

 So when should you keep seven cards?
-In general – when you can have a powerful start with the cards you have.
+In general, when you can have a relatively powerful start with the cards you have.
 If that’s not the case, you probably want to take a mulligan.

 We also wrote a Mulligan Guide, which goes into more details – along with some example hands.
 Examples might be a bit dated, but the concepts remain the same.